knom/databox/README.md

 ---

 MIT Licensed.
-Made with ❤️ in .NET
+Made with ❤️ with a lot of AI